0xchase/cmajor-compiler/readme.md

 ### Read Me

-This project doesn't exist yet it's just a potential excuse for me to learn Haskell.
+This project doesn't exist yet.
+It will be a compiler for cmajor written in Rust.

-### Design
+### Resources
- - Written in Haskell using LLVM-JIT
+ - A good article on parsing is [here](https://tratt.net/laurie/blog/2020/which_parsing_approach.html)
+ - Potential parsing libraries
- - Works
+   - PEG
- - Doesn't have bugs
+   - lalrpop
- - :)
+   - chumsky

-Arrangement Library
- - A Haskell library to compose by arranging DSL
- - Use concepts from category theory for composition